Guidelines

 2. The References should substantially consist of articles published in current content-covered or peer reviewed journals.
 Avoid citations of unpublished reports and theses.
 Authors are advised to ensure that all cited authors in the manuscript/article should be found in the References section.

-3. Type the entire manuscript single-spaced on an A4 paper size with a 0.75” margin on the left and right side, 1” from the top and the bottom” using Calibri font style and 11 font size.
+3. Type the entire manuscript single-spaced on an A4 paper size with a 0.75” margin on the left and right side, 1” from the top and the bottom” using Georgia font style and 11 font size.
 References, appendices, plates, and legends should also be typed single-spaced.
 Number consecutively all pages alternately on sides.

 4. Leave one space before and after the major headings as well as one space before and after the sub-headings.